 Is Polish a difficult language to learn?
 What is your opinion from a point of view of a language teacher?

-Polish is a difficult language to learn at the beginning, due to many words having so many conjugations, but there is logic to the grammar and after the initial hump it starts to get easier.
+Polish is a difficult language to learn at the beginning, due to many words having so many conjugations.
+But don’t worry – there is logic to the grammar and after the initial hump it starts to get easier.

 I know that you are using our flashcards FISZKI – Starter – Polish.
 How are they helping?
 Would you recommend this set to foreigners who want to start learning Polish?